durbanlegend/thag_rs/demo/README.md

 ### Script: json_parse.rs

-**Description:**  Demo of using deserializing JSON with the featured crates.
+**Description:**  Demo of deserialising JSON with the featured crates.
  This version prompts for JSON input.

 **Purpose:** Demo featured crates.